seanbapty/Lab5/README.md

 #Reverse Engineering a Remote Control
 ##Purpose
 The goal of this lab was to use your knowledge of interrupts and the Timer_A subsytem to reverse engineer a remote control.
+##Preliminary Design
+Although I did not understand how to implement the objectives, going into the lab I had a basic understanding that our Microcontroller should recieve remote control signals and use them to tun on off lights.
 ##Day 1
 ###Timer Counts
 How long will it take for the timer to rollover?